artemnutbov/cpp-chess-qt/README.md

 ## About AI Engine

-The bot can beat 2000 elo bots on Chess.com.
+The bot is capable of competing with ~2000 Elo level bots on Chess.com in informal testing.
 It uses [Negamax](https://www.chessprogramming.org/Negamax)(a simple version of Minimax) and [Alpha-Beta Pruning](https://www.chessprogramming.org/Alpha-Beta) to look ahead and evaluate the best possible moves.
 Also, the engine uses [Iterative Deepening](https://www.chessprogramming.org/Iterative_Deepening), it searches deeper and deeper into the move tree until its time limit runs out, ensuring it plays a strong move in a reasonable amount of time.
 And to spot 3-fold repetitions, it uses [Zobrist Hashing](https://www.chessprogramming.org/Zobrist_Hashing).